There are two type of lasers

 - according to tissue applicability, hard tissue and soft tissue lasers;

-- according to the range of wavelength, and of course the risk associated with laser application.
+- according to the range of wavelength.
+Some of the diffrent lasers are:

 The CO2 laser wavelength has a very high affinity for water, resulting in rapid soft tissue removal and hemostasis with a very shallow depth of penetration.
 Although it possesses the highest absorbance of any laser, disadvantages of the CO2 laser are its relative large size and high cost and hard tissue destructive interactions.

 The Nd: YAG wavelength is highly absorbed by the pigmented tissue, making it a very effective surgical laser for cutting and coagulating dental soft tissues, with good hemostasis.
 In addition to its surgical applications ,there has been research on using the Nd: YAG laser for nonsurgical sulcular debridement in periodontal disease control and the Laser Assisted New Attachment Procedure (LANAP)